ARIMA (Time Series)

 This operator is similar to other modeling operators, but is specifically designed to work on time series data.
 One of the implications of this is, that the forecast model should be applied on the same data it was trained on.

-This operator receives a trained ARIMA model and create the forecast for the time series it was trained on.
+This operator receives a trained Forecast Model (e.g. the ARIMA model) and creates the forecast for the time series it was trained on.

 - example set (IOObject)